GilleM/Travel-reviews/README.md

 ### Surface

-I wanted to have all the pages vivid and well organized, paying extra attention to responsiveness and margins.
-I tried to keep the same consistent colors, so black, dark purple and white with a bit of light green and occasional teal buttons (more about colours in Colours section).
+I wanted to have all the pages vivid and well organised, paying extra attention to responsiveness and margins.
+I tried to keep the same consistent colours, so black, dark purple and white with a bit of light green and occasional teal buttons (more about colours in the Colours section).
 I kept the right contrast between background and text which makes it easy readable. <br/><br/>

 #### Colour Scheme